Nuru Bayramov: Scientific societies

 Since 2006 Nuru Bayramov is a member of Scientific Council of the Medical Faculty and of Azerbaijan Medical University.
 Between the years of 2006 and 2014 he was member of “D.03.011” Dissertation Council.
-Since 2014 he is Chairman of the Coordination Council for Medicine in Azerbaijan National Academy of Sciences and also Member of the Presidium of the Supreme Certifying Committee of Azerbaijan Republic since 2015.
+Since 2014 he has been Chairman of the Coordination Council for Medicine in Azerbaijan National Academy of Sciences and also Member of the Presidium of the Supreme Certifying Committee of Azerbaijan Republic since 2015.

 Since 2016, he was Deputy Secretary of the Department of Biology and Medicine and a Member of the Bureau in Azerbaijan National Academy of Sciences.

 From 2013 to 2019 he was chairman of Problem Commission Surgery in Azerbaijan Medical University.

 International scientific societies

 European Association for the Study of the Liver (EASL), European Association for Endoscopic Surgery (EAES), European Society for Organ Transplantation (ESOT), European Society for Colorectal Surgeons (ESCS), International Liver Transplant Society (ILTS), The Transplantation Society (TTS), International Association of Surgeons, Gastroenterologists, and Oncologists (IASGO), the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO), European Transluminal Surgery Society (EATS), Asian and Passific Association for the Study of the Liver (APASL), Clinical Robotic Surgery Association (CRSA) and Society of Gastroenterologists in Turkey.
+He is the president of the TransCaspian International Hepato-Pancreato-Biliary Surgeons Association (TransCaspian IHPBA).